-a.
+- a.
 Common Open Space.
 Common open space shall be constructed and landscaped prior to submission of the final plat or issuance of a building permit, whichever is later.
-The City may approve a final plat or building permit prior to completion of required common open space improvements if the

-- applicant provides a bond by a surety authorized to do business in the State of Oregon, irrevocable letter of credit from a surety or financial institution acceptable to the City, cash, or other form of security acceptable to the City.
+The City may approve a final plat or building permit prior to completion of required common open space improvements if the applicant provides a bond by a surety authorized to do business in the State of Oregon, irrevocable letter of credit from a surety or financial institution acceptable to the City, cash, or other form of security acceptable to the City.
 Phased developments shall meet the requirements of subsection 18.3.9.040.A.4. - b.
 Private Open Space.
 Private open space shall be constructed and landscaped prior to final occupancy of the respective dwelling unit. - 5.
-Maintenance.
-Maintenance of open space shall be the responsibility of the property owner(s) or by an association of owners (i.e., homeowners association). set aside as common area for the use of residents of the development.
-Maintenance of common open space shall be the responsibility of the property owner(s) or by an association of owners (i.e., homeowners association). - B. Common Open Space.
+Ownership and Maintenance.
+Common open space shall be set aside as common area for the use of residents of the development.
+Maintenance of common open space shall be the responsibility of the property owner(s) or by an association of owners (i.e., homeowners association). - C. Common Open Space.
 Common open space shall meet the following standards.
 See definition of common open space in part 18-6. - 1.
-Credit for Proximity to a Park.
-A credit of up to 50 percent for common open space may be granted when the development is located within one-eighth of a mile walking distance of an existing public park.
-Distance from the development to the park shall be measured from the lot line via a sidewalk, multi-use path or pedestrian way located in a public right-of-way or public pedestrian easement. - 2.
 Dimensional Standards.
-Common open space shall have no dimension that is less than 20 feet and a minimum area of 400 square feet, except as outlined below. - a.
+Common open space shall have no dimension that is less than 20 feet and a minimum area of 400 square feet, except as described below. - a.
 Pedestrian Connections.
-Walkways and multi-use paths shall contribute toward meeting the required common open space area when at least one area meeting the minimum area required in subsection 18.4.4.040.A.3.b, above, is met.
-Sidewalks in the public right-of-way (i.e., public street) and walkways providing access to individual units may not be counted towards this requirement. - b.
+Walkways and multi-use paths shall contribute toward meeting the required common open space area when at least one common open space is provided that meets the dimensional standards in subsection 18.4.4.070.C.1, above.
+Pedestrian connections may be located within a required buffer or perimeter yard area.
+Sidewalks in the public rightof-way (i.e., public street) and walkways providing access to individual units may not be counted towards this requirement. - b.
 Natural Features.
-Natural features located in common open space shall be counted toward meeting common open space requirements. - 3.
-Location.
-Common open space shall not be located within a required buffer or perimeter yard setback area. - 4.
-Slope.
-Common open space designed for active use, such as lawn and picnic areas, shall be located on slopes less than five percent, except for areas regulated by the Building Code (e.g., walkways).
-Natural areas designed for passive use, such as riparian corridors and wetlands, may be located on slopes greater than five percent. - 5.
-Improvements.
-The common open space shall contain one or more of the following: outdoor recreational area or facilities, lawn and picnic areas, community gardens, natural area with benches, seating areas, or walking paths, or similar outdoor amenities as appropriate for the intended residents. - a.
-Surfacing.
-A maximum of 50 percent of the required common open space may
+Common open space may include areas that provide for the preservation or enhancement of natural features that meet the requirements of this section and the definition of common open space.
+See definition of common open space in part 18-6.
+Natural features located in common open space shall be counted toward meeting common open space requirements.
+Natural features may be located within a required buffer or perimeter yard area.